Egg in the Basket

 This is probably the easiest, shortest recipe and ingredient list you’ll find on this website, but I urge you to try it.
 This is my favorite meal.
 It’s what I eat in the mornings or at night, when I’m healthy or when I’m sick, in the summer or the winter.
 It’s universal.
 It’s full of protein.
 And to me, it tastes like home, like comfort, and like self-care.

 When my stomach is uneasy, or full-on upset, I turn to safe food.
-As I’ve written in other articles, my list of Crohn's disease foods I’m able to eat when trying to avoid a flare is usually just your garden variety of carbs in different shapes and forms (crackers, bread, pasta, potatoes) and this dish breaks up the monotony, plus it gives me a great protein option outside of the peanut butter I regularly rely upon!
-Honestly, there are days I eat this for more than one of my meals.
-Yes, I feel like it’s just that good.
-My favorite part is when you cut into the egg and the bread soaks up all the yoke and it’s delicious.
+As I've written in other articles, my list of Crohn's disease foods I'm able to eat when trying to avoid a flare is usually just your garden variety of carbs in different shapes and forms (crackers, bread, pasta, potatoes).
+This dish breaks up the monotony, plus it gives me a great protein option outside of the peanut butter I regularly rely upon!

 If you’ve made this before, I’d love to hear what it’s called in your home!